 User Interface Data Mapping

-ffBCDS Application user interface (UI) in the application presentation layer will be available for end user to enter data data into the system.
+ffBCDS Application user interface (UI) in the application presentation layer will be available for end user to enter data into the system.
 Direct end user access to the data repositories of BCDS will not be available.

 Application Screen Interface